aeberspaecher/rstpdf/README.rst

 =====

 rstpdf is a small wrapper around rst2latex.
-It copies the rst file to be converted as well as the included figures to a temporary directory and calls rst2latex and pdflatex there.
+It copies the rst file to be converted as well as the included figures and images to a temporary directory and calls rst2latex and pdflatex there.
 Also, the script makes a few changes to the documents layout (KOMA-Script is used).

 Usage
 =====